 Instructions for

 Get submitted credentials

-In your external service code, you need to get the values of data.credential.username and data.credential.password from within the body of the password import inline hook request received from Okta.
+In your external service code, you need to get the values of data.credential.username and data.credential.password from the body of the password import inline hook request received from Okta.
 These properties contain the credentials submitted by the end user who is trying to sign in.

+Instructions for